Goharshad Mosque: Architecture

-Located to the south of the mausoleum, accessed through the dar al-siyadah, the mosque is of the familiar four-iwan courtyard form.
+Located to the south of the Imam Reza Shrine, accessed through the dar al-siyadah, the mosque is of the familiar four-iwan courtyard form.
 The depths of the iwans are irregular, a response to the location of existing buildings within which it was inserted.
 Covering an area of approximately 10000 m2, the mosque consists of a large azure dome, two 43 m minarets, four verandas, a sahn with seven big bed-chambers, and a large altar made of a stony dado and mosaic faience shell.
 The two round minarets rise from the ground and flank the southern iwan, and was an innovation in Persian architecture as minarets in Iran were previously positioned above the parapet.
 A blue faience dome was rebuilt with poured concrete in the 1960's, above the southern iwan.
-The convex part of the dome’s shell is decorated with an inscription in the Kufic script.
+The convex part of the dome's shell is decorated with an inscription in the Kufic script.

 The complete surface of the minarets, walls, and the surrounding colonnades are decorated with fine mosaic and glazed tiles produced in a variety of colors including ultramarine, turquoise, white, clear green, yellow, light yellow, and ebony.
 The mosque is known for its tile mosaic decoration, an art form that peaked during the Timurid period.
 On a high base of marble revetment, panels of enamel brick and tilework are arranged in two stories that run around the sahn, capped by a band of calligraphy designed by Baysunghur, a son of Gawhar Shad.
 Vivid, energetic floral patterns in tile and geometric schemes in brick are used in alternation, emphasizing the strong rhythm around the sahn.

-In 1965 a scholar of Persian architecture described the beautiful mosque as the first, and the greatest surviving, Persian monument of the fifteenth century:
+In 1965, Arthur Pope, a scholar of Persian art described the beautiful mosque as the first and the greatest surviving Persian monument of the 15th century:

 Its portal continues the Samarkand style of arch within arch, enriched by a succession of bevels and reveals that give it depth and power.
 The thick, tower-like minarets, merging with the outer corners of the portal screen, extend to the ground and, together with the high foundation revetment of marble, give the ensemble the impression of solidity necessary to support its exuberant color.
 The entire court façade is faced with enamel brick and mosaic faience of the finest quality…

 — Arthur Pope, Persian Architecture: The Triumph of Form and Color.